 - They’re quiet.

 - Reliable: Main components – ECU, airmotor, waterpump and fuel pump are very well made.
-There are no specific weaknesses unlike with the other comparable heater systems that I work on.
+There are no specific weaknesses unlike those found with the other comparable heater systems that I work on.

 - Easy to service with a simple one piece stainless steel burner which you can get inside.